KarlaPerezR/kickstarter-analysis/README.md

 para tener exito una obra debe de estar en un rango menor a los 5,000

 - What are some limitations of this dataset?
+Currency, tipo de cambio no indicado el formato del Deadline y Launched_At en Unix Timestamps información desacutualizada, lo más actual es del 2017

 - What are some other possible tables and/or graphs that we could create?
+Yes, we can compare the years more successful also filter by the countrys of interest